infiniteautomation/ma-dashboards/UI/README.md

 This will run Webpack using the development mode.
 You may also want to try Webpack's `watch` option:
 1. `yarn run webpack --mode development --watch`

+Alternatively you build the whole .zip file for the module with development mode turned on by running `mvn install -Dwebpack.mode=development`